polarbear23/project-team-fullstack-free-choice/README.md

 ## Getting started

-1. Choose which application it is you want to build as a team.
+1. Choose, as a team, the application you want to build
 2. Complete your sprint planning stage
 3. Read the setup instructions below

 ## Setting up

-- One team member must fork the repository and ensure each team member has access to contribute to the fork.
+- One team member must fork this repository and ensure each team member has access to contribute to the fork
 - Other team members will *clone* that fork.
 All work will be pushed to the single forked repository.
-At the end of the project, you can fork the fork so everybody has the finished project in their personal github accounts.
+At the end of the project, you can fork the fork so everybody has the finished project in their personal github accounts
-- One team member must create a pull request to merge this `empty` branch into the `main` branch.

 ## Starting advice

 - You need to have both a backend *and* a frontend in this same repository.
-For ideas about how to accomplish this, you may want to refer back to how the _scaffolded_ branch was set up in the prior [fullstack team project](https://github.com/boolean-uk/project-team-fullstack).
+For ideas about how to accomplish this, you may want to refer back to how the _scaffolded_ branch was set up in the prior [fullstack team project](https://github.com/boolean-uk/project-team-fullstack)
-- Running two sides of an application will require either having two terminals open, one running each, or using the `concurrently` npm package.
+- Running two sides of an application will require either having two terminals open, one running each, or using the `concurrently` npm package
 - Using `create-react-app` and then moving files around is a completely acceptable way to initiate a project.
-In fact, that's how the `scaffolded` branch was set up.